Dallas: (972) 548-0088

 The greater the R-value of the insulation in your home, the more energy efficient your house can be.
-This goes for the insulation in your walls, your attic, and sometimes even underneath your house and around pipes.
-There are certain R-value standards your house has to meet to be up to code and to be up to EnergyStar standards.
+This goes for the insulation in your walls, attic, and sometimes even underneath your house and around pipes.
+There are specific R-value standards your house has to meet to be up to code and to be up to EnergyStar standards.

 For the last several years, the R-value for a new home has been R-30.
 Depending on the type of material, R-30 insulation might be 10 inches thick for a specific type of fiberglass or 12 inches thick for cellulose insulation.
 R-30 was the code for a long time, but the Department of Energy recently changed the code so that the standard is now R-38.

 We’ve always sold insulation to R-38 standards.
 That’s always been our EnergyStar package level.
 The material we use is usually about 14 inches of insulation.
 If you were to build a new house today, you would be required to have R-38, or about 14 inches, of insulation in the attic.
 It’s typically R-13 or R-19 on the exterior walls.

 But if you’ve seen some of our other posts, you’ll know that we believe that consistency of insulation is more important than depth of insulation!
 Suppose you have R-13, but it’s consistent across the attic, in our opinion.
 That performs better than R-30 in one spot and thinner insulation in another, leaving you with inconsistent R values.